denizsurmeli/libft/README.md

-# libft
-42 Cursus Libft Project
+# Libft

+A set of functions that are contained in `cstdlib`.

+(TODO)List of implemented methods,tests and their functionalities.